aarya-bhatia/quad-tree/README.md

 By pressing the Q key, you can query through the quadtree and it will mark the points currently in the selected region red.

-This is one of the benifits of using a quad tree.
-The searchthat would otherwise be expensive can be sped up significantly using this data structure.

 The framework used for graphics is SFML.
 You must install SFML in your system's library path to run the executable.
 To compiled the project, run 'make' in the root directory.
 It will generate the exectuable in the same directory called 'main'.
 Type './main' to launch the app...